Daf98/Capstone1/README.md

 # Project Description

-> An invitation to a convention to learn about and discuss Socionics :smile:
+> This project is about a convention where people interested in Socionics can learn about it, see real-life scenarios and examples, and meet people.
+Maybe you'll even meet your dual! :smile:

 ## Built With